The Top 12 Credit Report Errors You Should Look for. Find Out More In Our Latest Article!

 Take a peek at some of the most listed types of errors you can quickly check to make sure your credit reports are accurate and up-to-date:

-According to major credit reporting companies, the Consumer Financial Protection Bureau and other reporting agencies, here’s a list of types of important information and errors you can quickly look for.
+According to major credit reporting companies, the Consumer Financial Protection Bureau and specialty reporting agencies, here’s a list of types of important information and errors you can quickly look for.

 Of course, this isn’t a final list.
 But it’s a great place to start.
 Look for anything different and anything you’re unaware of.